xgi-org/xgi/README.md

 ## Documentation

 For more documentation, see our [Read The Docs](https://xgi.readthedocs.io/en/latest/) page.

+## Corresponding Data

+A number of higher-order datasets are available in the [XGI-DATA repository](https://gitlab.com/complexgroupinteractions/xgi-data) and can be easily accessed with the `load_xgi_data()` function.

 ## Contributing
 If you want to contribute to this project, please make sure to read the